-- Should a rider have a fall in the clear round show-jumping, they will not be allowed to re-mount until they have been passed fit to continue by the event paramedic and have the approval of the Cross Country Steward, prior to starting on the cross country.
+- Should a rider have a fall in either the Training or Competition classes of the show-jumping element, they will not be allowed to re-mount in the ring.
+They must be passed fit to continue by the event paramedic and have the approval of the Cross Country Steward, prior to starting on the cross country.

-- If asked to leave the cross country course for any reason, the rider must do so immediately and at a walk.
+- If asked to leave the cross country course for any reason other than a fall, the rider must do so immediately and at a walk.

 - The Steward’s decision is final.

-- Any rider who has a fall must be seen by the Event paramedic as soon as possible on completion of the course.
-The paramedic will be found at the Secretary.
+- Any rider who has a fall must be seen by the Event paramedic as soon as possible on return from the course.
+The paramedic will be found at the crossing point back into the lorry park from the cross country course.
 No rider will be allowed to continue with any phase until passed fit to do so by the paramedic and confirmed by the Steward.

 - Should a horse require attention by a vet for any reason, and the horse’s connections be unavailable, we reserve the right to treat as required and move the horse to a place of safety.

-- Any veterinary work required during the weekend/whilst on site at Hendersyde will be billed to the client whose horse has been treated, by Equitait.
+- Any veterinary work required during the event/whilst on site at Hendersyde will be billed to the client whose horse has been treated, by Equitait.